VWS is accepting new board member applications until July 20, 2021.

 - Approve and monitor the annual budget.

-- Participate in the annual board/staff retreat in March (once per year, an 8 hr day on a Saturday or Sunday)
+- Participate in the annual board/staff retreat on a Saturday & Sunday in the winter, dates TBD.

-- Serve on at least one board committee: Fundraising (approx 2-4 hrs/month).
-Governance (approx 1-3 hrs/month).
-Right Relations / Decolonization (approx 1-3 hrs/month).
+- Serve on at least one board committee: Fundraising (approx 2-3 hrs/month).
+Organizational Development (approx 1-2 hrs/month).
+Right Relationship / Decolonization (approx 1-3 hrs/month).

 - Prep, reading, or research time for monthly board meetings.
 (0-1 hours per month)